NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/connect.rst.txt

 sessions.

-This approach combines the security of having a passphrase to access remote resources with the convenince of having password-less access.
+This approach combines the security of having a passphrase to access remote resources with the convenience of having password-less access.
 Having this sort of access set up makes it extremely convenient to use client applications to access remote resources, for example: